THE VIETNAM WAR - A Film By Ken Burns & Lynn Novick

 The final five episodes will be available beginning Sept.
 24. All episodes will remain accessible until Oct.
-3, 2017 when the series begins its weekly rebroadcast.
-During the rebroadcast period, each episode will be available to stream for two weeks.
+15, 2017.
+The series will be rebroadcast on Tuesdays beginning Oct.
+3 on KPBS TV.

-Beginning Sept.
-17, the the entire series will also be available with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+Beginning Oct.
+16, the the entire series will be available with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now

 This series will be available on Blu-ray and DVD on Sept.
 19, 2017 from PBS Distribution at shopPBS.org.
 The DVD and Blu-ray extras include a 45-minute preview program, two special segments on the contemporary lives of two of the program’s participants, and deleted scenes.
 The series will also be available for digital download.

 Episode 1: “Déjà Vu (1858-1961)” repeats Tuesday, Oct.
 3 at 9 p.m. - After a long and brutal war, Vietnamese revolutionaries led by Ho Chi Minh end nearly a century of French colonial occupation.

 With the Cold War intensifying, Vietnam is divided in two at Geneva.
 Communists in the north aim to reunify the country, while America supports Ngo Dinh Diem’s untested regime in the south.